 Nurseries, pre-schools, reception classes and childminders registered to deliver the EYFS must follow a legal document called the Early Years Foundation Stage Framework.

 What is the EYFS Framework – Why do we have one?

 The EYFS Framework exists to support all professionals working in the EYFS to help your child, and was developed with a number of early years experts and parents.
-In 2020 the Framework has been revised with the aim for the new Early Learning Goals to become statutory in 2021.
-This year we will be an Early Adopter School for the new Early Learning Goals.
-This means that we will be part of a trial for the new Early Learning Goals before they are statutory in 2021.
+In 2020 the Framework has been revised and from September 2021 the new Early Learning Goals have become statutory.

 It sets out: